Hemanth509h/Student-Records/replit.md

 ### Backend Architecture
 - **Web Framework**: Flask serves as the main application layer providing routes, template rendering, and request handling
-- **Database**: PostgreSQL database with SQLAlchemy ORM for data persistence
+- **Database**: SQLite database with SQLAlchemy ORM for data persistence
 - **Authentication**: Flask-Login for user session management with role-based access control
 - **Models**: User model for authentication and Student model for student records with courses and grades